turgu1/Chess-InkPlate/README.md

 Update to version 1.2

-- [x] Recompiled to integrate ESP-IDF-Inkplate library v0.9.3 (support for ESP-IDF v4.2)
+- [x] Recompiled to integrate ESP-IDF-Inkplate library v0.9.4
 - [x] Adjustments for the ESP-IDF v4.2 framework
 - [x] Support for the 6-buttons extended board in new specific releases
 - [x] bld_all.sh script to automatically build all releases zip files